 At the top of the bell tower's spire there is a statue of the Archangel Gabriel.
 In Italian, he is called San Gabriele Arcangelo.

 The bell tower is considered to be the symbol of Venice.
-For that reason, it has a nickname: il Padrone di Casa, meaning 'the owner of the house'.
+For that reason, it has a nickname: il Padrone di Casa, meaning 'the owner of the house' or 'the landlord'.

 Two interesting facts:

 1. Originally, the bell tower was used as a lighthouse and watch tower.

 2. In 1902, the bell tower collapsed and was reduced to rubble.
 It was re-built according to its original design.

 Below is an old photo showing the rubble after the collapse of the bell tower in 1902.